thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 | 3 | Prunes ShardD, Spawns Set 6.
 | 4 | Prunes ShardB, Watches ShardA, Maintains ShardD.

-Once the ShardD is established, two more Sets of 21 Nornes open up for Watch capacity on ShardB, ShardC and ShardD.
+Once the ShardD is established, two more Sets of 21 Nornes open up for ShardB, ShardC and ShardD.
 42 more Nornes sync the Shards and auction their way into Set 5 and Set 6.
 This can happen sequentially or concurrently to the organization above.

 | Set | Shard
 |---|---|